senderle/doppio/README.md

 sometimes in another.
-A faithful representation of these connections in a relational database would require an exceptionally complex schema that would almost certainly need to be devleoped and tuned over time before it did its job well.
+A faithful representation of these connections in a relational database would require an exceptionally complex schema that would almost certainly need to be devleoped and tuned over time before it could do its job well.

 Doppio provides an alternative approach to that tuning process.
-Using a NoSQL database (MongoDB) combined with a flexible schema validation framework and API generator (Eve), Doppio aims to speed up the initial process of developing a richly expressive data model suitable for humanities data.
-Doppio schemas are easy to modify, so that as researchers see and enter more data, they can accommodate new findings quickly.
+Using a NoSQL database ([MongoDB](https://www.mongodb.com/)) combined with a flexible schema validation framework and API generator ([Eve](https://docs.python-eve.org/en/stable/)), Doppio speeds up the process of developing a richly expressive data model suitable for humanities data.
+Doppio schemas are easy to modify and update, so that as researchers see and enter more data, they can accommodate new findings quickly.
+Doppio schemas are also self-documenting; the data entry form is automatically rendered in a way that makes the structure of the underlying schema self-evident, even to users who have never worked with a database at all.

+Once the schema reaches a stable point, it can be used as-is with the provided database and API, or it can be used as the basis for a more structured relational database.
+Either way, the API makes it easy to access the data for analysis, visualization, exploration, and preservation.

 #### To come:

 ### The Doppio philosophy
 * Put data first
+  * etc
 * Make data accessible
+  * Uses human-readable JSON/YAML representations for input and output
+  * Provides a built-in API
+  * ... more features in the future? ...
 * Use self-documenting systems
+  * Names of JSON/YAML keys must be descriptive b/c they are also the basis for the data entry form
+  * Schema can include documentation which is used in the automatically rendered form
 * Bake in good data practices
-* Create isomorphic representations
+* Create isomorphic data representations

 ## Getting Started